 Terms & conditions

-Whilst every effort has been taken to ensure the accuracy of the information in these pages, Heriot-Watt University wishes to emphasis that the contents contained within this area are regularly reviewed and are naturally subject to change from time to time.
+Whilst every effort has been taken to ensure the accuracy of the information in these pages, Heriot-Watt University wishes to emphasise that the contents contained within this area are regularly reviewed and are naturally subject to change from time to time.
 It is the sole responsibility of the user/reader to check the accuracy or reliability of relevant facts before entering into any financial or other commitment based upon them.

 Heriot-Watt University makes no representations or warranties of any kind, express or implied, with respect to this website or its contents or its links and accepts no legal liability for errors or omissions contained therein.
 In no circumstances (as permitted by law) shall Heriot-Watt University be liable for any losses, damages or claims arising or suffered as a result of any use of this website, its contents or its links.